tacet01/SEDeb/README.md

 # SEDeb

-In this project, we explore a:
+In this project, we explore A
 - Hardened Debian Installation and,
 - Virtualization setup

-The design is minimalistic by concept,reducing attack surface, providing maximun compatibility& configurability, but finally and most importantly, providing easy to audit code.
+The design is minimalistic by concept,reducing attack surface, providing maximun compatibility& configurability, but finally and most importantly, providing easy to audit Code.

-The setup consists of a Base system (HOSTVM) and
+The setup consists of a Base Debian OS (HOST),
-1 VM, used for networking& Routing (WALLVM), and
-VMs, used for all activities (VMn), based on a secure;
+A VM used for networking& Routing (WALLVM), and VMs used for all activities (VMn), based on a secure always Offline Image.
-Always Offline Image.

-The core concept& target is for the user to be able to either:
+The core Concept & Target is for the User to;
-- A) *Safely* reproduce the final design, using basic documentation, template .confs and common sense.
+- A) *Safely* reproduce the final design using basic documentation, template .confs and common sense.
-- B) *Comfortably* execute preconfigured scripts, designed to harden security& Configure System/ Packages.
+- B) *Comfortably* execute Preconfigured scripts, designed to harden security & Configure System/ Packages.
+And the Developer to;
+- Contribute to the project, raise security standards and Give to the Community !

 This Project is by no means a "Secure Solution" !
 It is what I hope to be an open, community driven platform for Debian (& Linux) Security Enchantments ( Thus Name ).

-The Project is also Inspired by the teams of QubesOS and Whonix containing also work from them, and the TOR team as well.
+The Project is greatly Inspired by the teams of;
+- QubesOS,
+- Whonix,
+- Tails,
+- and RiseUp.net
+The incorporation of TOR is also crucial, as is in any "Secure System" today.